InquisitiveAS/geoRvtPy_AS/README.md

 BACKGROUND
 ----------
-This repository is aimed towards Autodesk Revit3D CAD software.
-Custom Python files, pyrevit projects are included in the repository.
+This repository is aimed towards Autodesk Revit3D , a BIM Modeling CAD software.
+It contains custom python files, pyrevit project code snippets for REVIT API.
+Python version compatibility varies from file to file.
+Some are IronPython 2.7 compatible and some are Python 3.8 compatible

 APPLICATION
 -----------
 * Data Interoperability
+* BIM Automation workflows using Revit API
+* Dictionary Parsing inside Revit
 * Code snippets for Python
 * Excel data write and read using clr .Net module for Revit
+* Shared Parameters manipulation inside Revit Document

 COPYRIGHT & LICENSING
 ---------------------